bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 Use bpmn-js via [npm](https://www.npmjs.com) if you would like to build customizations around the library.
 This approach has various advantages such as access to individual library components.
 It also gives us more control over what to package as part of the viewer / modeler.
-However, it requires us to bundle bpmn-js with our application using an ES module aware bundler such as [Webpack](https://webpack.js.org/) (`>=2`) or [Rollup](https://rollupjs.org).
+However, it requires us to bundle bpmn-js with our application using an ES module aware bundler such as [Webpack](https://webpack.js.org/).

+> If you are new to the world of JavaScript bundling follow along our [bundling example](https://github.com/bpmn-io/bpmn-js-examples/tree/master/bundling).

-This section loosely follows the [modeler example](https://github.com/bpmn-io/bpmn-js-examples/tree/master/modeler) to create a BPMN modeler using the library.
+In the remainder of this section we loosely follow the [modeler example](https://github.com/bpmn-io/bpmn-js-examples/tree/master/modeler) to create a web-based BPMN editor.

 ### Include the Library